-One in three, approximately 250 million, were married before the age of 15.
+One in three girls, approximately 250 million, were married before the age of 15.

 Child marriage has a devastating impact on women and girls’ personal development, future opportunities, economic empowerment, education, health and well-being.